-Application security is intrinsically Iintegrated security into the application development lifecycle, regardless of architecture, cloud, or framework. and CI/CD pipeline to protect apps at the speed of business.
+Application security is intrinsically integrated into the application development lifecycle, regardless of architecture, cloud, or framework.

-Application development has been transformed and is largely automated, but security remains a highly manual effort.
+Application development has transformed and is largely automated, but security remains a highly manual effort.
 Developers and DevOps practitioners outnumber security professionals by as much as 100 to 1.
-Time-to-market pressure has caused friction between application and security teams, and created the perception that security is a bottleneck.
+Time-to-market pressure has caused friction between application and security teams, creating the perception that security is a bottleneck.
 This is a serious dilemma that often results in poor testing, process shortcuts, and ineffective oversight.

-At the same time, proliferation of architectures, cloud, and third-party integrations has dramatically increased the threat surface for many organizations.
+At the same time, a proliferation of architectures, clouds, and third-party integrations has dramatically increased the threat surface for many organizations.
 Application vulnerabilities like cross-site scripting (XSS) and injection have been prevalent since the dawn of application security more than 20 years ago, yet attackers continue to discover and exploit them at an alarming rate.
-Critical application vulnerabilities are released daily, and attackers quickly weaponize them in automation frameworks that continuously scan the internet, to discover and exploit them for monetary gain.
-Open source software in particular is plagued with vulnerabilities—some of which are planted by attackers.
+Attackers quickly weaponize vulnerabilities using automation frameworks to scan the Internet, discovering and exploiting weaknesses for monetary gain.
+Open source software in particular is plagued with vulnerabilities—introducing unknown and significant risk.

 To effectively manage the growing complexity of securing applications across architectures, clouds, and developer frameworks, organizations need to shift their strategy and shift their perspective.

 The Open Web Application Security Project (OWASP) was founded in 2001 to persuade business executives and corporate boards of the need for effective vulnerability management.
 A disciplined approach, including security vendors and community feedback, has resulted in the OWASP Top 10—a list of the most prevalent and critical application vulnerabilities.

 The rapid evolution of technology is changing the way that organizations do business— and the steps they must take to keep their businesses safe and secure.
 Today, more than three-quarters of organizations are modernizing their applications—with increasing emphasis on accelerating speed to market.
 While greenfield projects can capitalize on cloud efficiencies, most enterprise portfolios include both legacy and modern apps that span a variety of architectures in data centers, clouds, and within microservices.

 The explosion of applications and speed to market is also driving fundamental changes to risk management.
 Network engineers may not be deploying infrastructure.
-DevOps teams can easily create virtual and ephemeral infrastructure using emerging architectures like serverless computing in a mature cloud environment—automating everything from code build to service deployment.
+DevOps teams can easily create virtual and ephemeral infrastructure using emerging architectures like containers in a turnkey cloud solution—automating everything from code build to service deployment.
 These changes in roles, responsibilities, and ways of working in the application development cycle can often leave security behind.

-At the same time, attackers are getting creative in their methods—largely by leveraging readily available tools and frameworks to automate and scale their attacks—essentially employing the same methods security professionals use to quantify and assess risk.
+At the same time, attackers are getting more efficient in their methods—leveraging readily available tools and frameworks to scale their attacks—essentially employing the same methods security professionals use to quantify and assess risk.

 Additionally, organizations are increasingly adopting multiple cloud providers for business continuity.
 While this improves resiliency and reduces risk of downtime, there is an unintended side effect; namely that cloud providers lack universal security.
 This often leaves those in charge of security confused about what is secured or not, and the nuances can result in a vulnerability—commonly a security misconfiguration (for example, see the AWS shared responsibility model).

-The most effective application security is automated and integrated.
+The most effective application security is automated, integrated, and adaptive.
 Automation can lower operational expenditures (OpEx) and reduce strain on critical security resources during application release, deployment, and maintenance.
 Automated policy deployment can improve effectiveness by implementing and stabilizing security controls earlier in the software development lifecycle (SDLC), leading to higher efficacy with less manual intervention, freeing InfoSec from a barrage of alerts and potential false positives to focus on more strategic risk management efforts.
-Native integration into application development frameworks and continuous integration/ continuous delivery (CI/CD) pipelines can improve time to market while decreasing risk, reducing friction between development and security teams, and leading to better business outcomes.
+Native integration into application development frameworks and continuous integration/ continuous delivery (CI/CD) pipelines reduces friction between development and security teams, leading to better business agility and organizational alignment.

-Integration into developer tools, through API-driven deployment and maintenance, simplifies policy management and change control across multiple architectures and clouds by abstracting complexity, and reducing developer overhead.
+Integration into developer tools, through API-driven deployment and maintenance, simplifies policy management and change control across multiple architectures and clouds by abstracting infrastructure complexity, reducing operational overhead, and preventing misconfiguration.

-Today, apps are the business, which makes threats to applications the biggest risk to the business.
-Modern, decentralized application architectures have expanded the threat surface, automation has increased and attacker effectiveness, and the fallout from cybercrime continues to grow, yet organizations that consistently deliver secure digital experiences will achieve customer and revenue growth.
+Today, apps are the business, which makes threats to apps and ineffective security the biggest risks to business potential.
+Modern, decentralized application architectures have expanded the threat surface, automation has increased unintended risk and attacker effectiveness, and the fallout from cybercrime continues to grow, yet organizations that consistently deliver secure digital experiences will achieve customer and revenue growth.